osamayelk/We-Usage-Statistics/README.md

 - Axios for the Http requests to the WE Backend
 - Node-cache to cache the tokens for the user

+## Tasker task

+I mainly wrote this code to use with Tasker to get a daily notification with my internet usage statistics, so I added the file **taskerTask.xml** with the steps for the tasker task. just replace the ${msisdn} and ${encrypted_password} variables with your values and import it in your Tasker application

 ## Next Steps

 - [ ] Reverse engineer the encryption algorithm to be able to send the passwords as plain text